Python Activities History (So Far)

 |Jul-2013||Article, O'Reilly Radar||Python’s New-Style Inheritance Algorithm|

-Unavailable for training the first part of this year (due to another cross-country relocation), and writing fulltime as of October (which eventually became a two year training break).
+Unavailable for training the first part of this year (due to another cross-country relocation), and writing fulltime as of October (which eventually became a two-year training break).
+This year also brought more clarity on trends introduced in 2010.

 For my take on virtual training, see this note.
 For more on the cultural changes it reflects, see the "democratization" of knowledge—a broader and strangely naive trend rooted in denigration of experts, which, if applied literally, seems destined to yield either economic decline or outright anarchy.
 In the software field, this trend's fruit sacrifices quality of craft in the name of a modern gold rush which is more marketing hyperbole than hiring reality.
 Knowledge requirements in engineering domains cannot be crowdsourced, despite what you may have heard.